Hex (board game): Blockbusters

 Hex had an incarnation as the question board from the television game show Blockbusters.
 In order to play a "move", contestants had to answer a question correctly.
 The board had 5 alternating columns of 4 hexagons; the solo player could connect top-to-bottom in 4 moves, while the team of two could connect left-to-right in 5 moves.

 Y

 The game of Y is Hex played on a triangular grid of hexagons; the object is for either player to connect all three sides of the triangle.
 Y is a generalization of Hex to the extent that any position on a Hex board can be represented as an equivalent position on a larger Y board.

 Havannah

-Havannah is game based on Hex.
-It differs from Hex in that it is played on a hexagonal grid of hexagons and a win is achieved by forming one of three patterns.
+Havannah is a game based on Hex.
+It too has a board space composed of hexagonal tiles, however the board is itself in the shape of a large hexagon, and a win is achieved by forming one of three patterns.